CycloneDX/cyclonedx-php-composer/README.md

 To start developing simply run `tools/composer run-script dev-setup` to install dev-dependencies and tools.

+Make sure
-Make sure to run `tools/composer run-script cs-fix` to have your changes aligned with our coding standards.
+* to run `tools/composer run-script cs-fix` to have your changes aligned with our coding standards.
-Make sure to run `tools/composer run-script test` and pass all tests.
+* to run `tools/composer run-script test` and pass all tests.

+Rules:
+* This plugin/library must not have any requirements to other libraries, so that the real BoM is not modified where not needed.

 # License